2014 Avon Foundation Breast Cancer Forum

-More than 300 Avon Foundation funded Breast Cancer Community Health Educators, Patient Navigators, Nurses, and Physicians Gather from Across the Country
+More than 200 Avon Foundation-funded Breast Cancer Community Health Educators, Patient Navigators, Nurses, and Physicians Will Gather from Across the Country

-More than 300 community health educators, patient navigators, nurses, and physicians from all 50 states attended the Forum.
-Participants form a network of Avon Foundation-funded programs the Avon Breast Health Outreach Program (BHOP), Avon Safety Net Hospitals, Avon Centers of Excellence and researchers.
-Collectively this group has educated more than 11 million women and men about breast cancer and the importance of early detection, linked nearly 2.7 million women to mammography screening, and helped thousands of breast cancer patients navigate through treatment.
+More than 200 community health educators, patient navigators, nurses, and physicians from all 50 states will attend the Forum.
+Participants form a network of Avon Foundation-funded programs, including the Avon Breast Health Outreach Program (BHOP), Avon Safety Net Hospitals, Avon Centers of Excellence, and researchers.
+Collectively, this group has educated more than 15 million women and men about breast cancer and the importance of early detection, linked nearly 3.2 million women to mammography screening, and helped tens of thousands of breast cancer patients navigate through treatment.

 The Avon Foundation for Women thanks the Breast Cancer Forum sponsors: